manyducksco/borf/packages/client/src/State/README.md

 // broadcast a single receiver to create multiple receivers out of it
-// like a radio station having an album and playing it for many listeners const station = broadcast(receiver);
+// like a radio station having an album and playing it for many listeners const broadcaster = broadcast(receiver);

-station.current // has current polled value at the moment station.receive() // returns new receiver
+broadcaster.current // has current polled value at the moment broadcaster.receive() // returns new receiver

 // TODO: need a way to subscribe to a list of errors or just one
 // syntax for doing this is kind of weird